 A compelling piece of content can convince readers to take a specific action.
 For example, if you read a great climate change article, you may be compelled to take the metro the following day.
 If you’ve read an article about health, you may be enticed to try keto.
 Similarly, you can use quality content to boost brand awareness and attract customers.
 This tactic is known as content marketing.
 A proper content strategy can get more people to take action, such as purchasing from you.

 When it comes to business, there are other areas to consider when writing quality content.
-Not just a clever use of literary devices.
+Not just a clever use of literary devices and AI writer tools.
 For one, quality content has to produce results — and consequently — revenue.

 So, here’s everything you need to know about quality content.